 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Heawold has been recorded under many different variations, including Hayward, Heyward, Haward, Haywood, Heywood and others.

 Early Notables of the Heawold family (pre 1700)

 Distinguished members of the family include Sir John Hayward (c.
 1564-1627), a noted Elizabethan historian, lawyer and politician, born near Felixstowe, Suffolk; John Heywood (1497?-1580), an English poet, friend of Sir Thomas More, and a court musician and entertainer for Henry VII, Edward VI, and Queen Mary; Thomas Heywood (c.1570-1641), an English dramatist best known for "A Woman Killed with...

 Migration of the Heawold family

-Because of the political and religious discontent in England, families began to migrate abroad in enormous numbers.
-Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
-The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
-Some of the first North American settlers with Heawold name or one of its variants: Hugh Haward settled in Virginia in 1624 with his wife Susan; Thomas Hayward settled in New England in 1634 with his wife Susannah and five children; Samuel Hayward settled in New England in 1687.
+For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
+On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
+Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
+Analysis of immigration records indicates that some of the first North American immigrants bore the name Heawold or a variant listed above: Hugh Haward settled in Virginia in 1624 with his wife Susan; Thomas Hayward settled in New England in 1634 with his wife Susannah and five children; Samuel Hayward settled in New England in 1687.